RosarioRaimond/Nasscom-soc-design-and-planning/README.md

 # Digital VLSI SoC Design & Planning
+VLSI (Very Large Scale Integration) is the process of designing and manufacturing Integrated Circuits (ICs) that integrate thousands to billions of transistors onto a single silicon wafer.
+These transistors are interconnected to form highly complex circuits that perform specific functions, ranging from simple arithmetic operations to advanced data processing.
 ## Content
 - [Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK](#day-1---inception-of-open-source-eda-openlane-and-sky130-pdk)
 - [Day 2 - Good floorplan vs bad floorplan and introduction to library cells](#day-2---good-floorplan-vs-bad-floorplan-and-introduction-to-library-cells)